HilmiSalsabilla/taskflow/readme.md

 ---

-## 🧠 Tech Stack

-* PHP 7.x / 8.x
-* CodeIgniter 3.x
-* MySQL / MariaDB
-* Bootstrap 5
-* jQuery

----

 ## 🛤 Roadmap

-Planned features for future development:
+Planned improvements for future versions:

-* [ ] User authentication system
+* [ ] Add user authentication (Login, Admin/User roles)
-* [ ] Role-based access (Admin/User)
-* [ ] UI for managing categories
+* [ ] UI for category management
-* [ ] Task export to PDF/Excel
+* [ ] Export to PDF/Excel
-* [ ] Notification for upcoming deadlines
+* [ ] Task deadline notifications (email / popup)
-* [ ] Fully responsive mobile view
+* [ ] Fully responsive design for mobile
-* [ ] Dark mode
+* [ ] Dark mode support

+Feel free to contribute and help us bring these features to life!

 ---

 ## 🤝 Contributing

-Want to contribute?
-Great!
-Here's how:
+Contributions are welcome!
+To get started:

 1. Fork this repository
-2. Create a new branch: `git checkout -b feature-name`
+2. Create a new branch (`git checkout -b feature-name`)
-3. Commit your changes: `git commit -m 'Add feature'`
+3. Commit your changes (`git commit -m 'Add new feature'`)
-4. Push to your branch: `git push origin feature-name`
+4. Push your branch (`git push origin feature-name`)
 5. Open a Pull Request

-We appreciate clean, documented code and clear descriptions of what you've done.
+Please include a clear explanation of what you changed and why.

 ---

 ## 📄 License

 This project is licensed under the **MIT License**.
-See `license.txt` for full details.
+See `license.txt` for more information.

+---